mikowitz/ex_png/README.md

 3. color images where the number of unique colors is indexable
 4. truecolor images with too many colors to index, with or without transparency

-Filter type and compression level can both be set when saving an image:
+Filter type, compression level, and whether to encode the image with Adam7 interlacing can be set when saving an image:

-    ExPng.Image.to_file(image, filename, filter: :sub, compression: 9)
+    ExPng.Image.to_file(image, filename, filter: :sub, compression: 9, interlace: true)

 Valid values for compression are integers 0 (no compression) through 9 (max compression).

 Valid filter values are `:none`, `:up`, `:sub`, `:average`, and `:paeth`, which can also be represented, respectively, by integers 0-5.

-By default, `ExPng` uses the `up` filter, and the default `zlib` compression level 6.
+By default, `ExPng` uses the `up` filter, the default `zlib` compression level 6, and no interlacing.

 ## Documentation